-My publications have been cited >7,000 times according to Google Scholar.
-Citations in 2018 alone were >600.
+My publications have been cited >8,925 times according to Google Scholar.
+During 2020 they were cited 730 times.

 Löfroth, T., H. Gibb, J. Hjältén, and M. Dynesius.
 2017.
 Soil humidity, potential solar radiation and altitude affect boreal beetle assemblages in dead wood.
 Biological Conservation 209: 107-118.

 Dynesius, M. 2015.
 Slow recovery of bryophyte assemblages in middle-aged boreal forests regrown after clear-cutting.
 Biological Conservation 191: 101-109.